marcos-venicius/grpc-todo-list-cli/README.md

   <img src="./docs/images/structure.png">
 </div>

-A simple grpc todo list on live. your todo list as CLI
+A simple grpc todo list on live. your todo list as CLI.

+create, list, complete, uncomplete, your tasks in your terminal and more...

 ## How to run on your machine?